Priest (1994 film)

 Priest is a 1994 British drama film directed by Antonia Bird.
 The screenplay by Jimmy McGovern concerns a Roman Catholic priest (Linus Roache) as he struggles with two difficulties that precipitate a crisis of faith.
 The film's release was controversial and received condemnation from the Church.

+The film won the People's Choice Award at the 19th Toronto International Film Festival.

 Plot

 Father Greg Pilkington, newly assigned to St Mary's parish in inner-city Liverpool, is startled to discover Father Matthew Thomas is engaged in a sexual relationship with rectory housekeeper Maria Kerrigan.
 Moreover, Father Thomas is a left-wing radical and an outspoken proponent of Liberation Theology, leading him to constant clashes and bickering with the Bishop—who nevertheless appreciates his abilities.

 While the young protagonist's personal traditional conservatism and religious beliefs are offended by the older priest's blatant disregard for his vow of celibacy, he struggles with his homosexual urges, especially after he meets a man named Graham at a local gay hangout and the two embark on a physical relationship.

 Meanwhile, student Lisa Unsworth has confided she is being sexually abused by her father, who confirms her story and displays no guilt nor any desire to stop.
 Both have revealed their secret in the confessional, however, so Father Greg is required to honour the sanctity of the Sacrament of Penance and not reveal what he has been told.
 He tries to warn her mother to keep a close watch on her, but the naive woman believes her daughter is safe while in the care of her husband.

 When Mrs. Unsworth discovers her husband molesting Lisa and realises the priest knew what was happening, she lashes out at him.
 Adding to his torment is his arrest for having sex with Graham in a parked car.
 He pleads guilty to the charge, and the fact that he is a Catholic priest makes for a sensational news item.
 The story is headlined on the front page of the local newspaper and, unable to face his parishioners, Father Greg relocates to a remote rural parish headed by a disapproving and unforgiving priest.
 Father Matthew persuades him to return to St Mary's, and the two preside over a Mass that is disrupted by the loud protests of people opposed to Father Greg's presence at the altar.
 Father Matthew demands they leave the church.
 The two priests then begin to distribute the Eucharist, but the remaining parishioners ignore Father Greg and line up to receive communion from Father Matthew.
 Lisa finally approaches the younger priest, and the two fall into each other's arms, sobbing.